microsoft/OMS-docker/health/HealthOnboarding.md

 ## Overview
 The following documentation outlines the steps required to upgrade an existing cluster onboarded to a Log Analytics workspace running the omsagent, to an agent running the workflow that generates health monitor signals into the same workspace.

+## Script
+We have a handy script which can onboards your AKS clusters to a version of the agent that can generate the health model.
+Read on to find out more

 #### Script Prerequisites
 * script should run in an elevated command prompt
 * kubectl should have been installed and be present in the path